jimmieldavisjr/saharacommerce-dotnet/docs/architecture.md

-﻿# Sahara Commerce — Architecture Overview
+﻿# Sahara Commerce — Architecture

 ## 1. Purpose of This Document
 This document explains the **high-level architecture** of Sahara Commerce.